thanggnguyenn/Data-Engineering/README.md

 **1. Docker**

-- Docker and Docker Compose.
+- Docker and Docker Compose to build and run one image or many images in one container.

-- Running PostgreSQL with Docker.
+- Running PostgreSQL with Docker to create a data pipeline to ingest data from the Internet into the database.

 **2. Kestra**

-- Workflow orchestration with Kestra.
+- Workflow orchestration with Kestra: use Kestra to automate the above workflow.
+You can shcedule to run on the first day of every month to collect data using Trigger.
+Another function is that to backfill missing months before the current month.